 Heating: The hut is heated by a small but efficient coke stove on the ground floor.
 In the summer hiking season, the stove is generally tended to by the hut keeper.
 In winter, visitors are welcome to use the stove, but note that coke is notoriously tricky to get (and keep) burning.
 Also note that only a limited amount of coke is stored over winter in the hut – you may find there’s no fuel from mid-winter onward.

 Water: There’s no water supply at the hut.
 Visitors must carry up their own drinking/cooking water.

 Kitchen/cooking: There’s no dedicated cooking/kitchen area – visitors will either cook outside on the picnic tables, or inside in the communal/sleeping areas.

-Bedding: There is some basic bedding available for rent.
-If planning to stay overnight, this should be booked in advance (summer only): blankets (200yen), sleeping bags (300yen).
-No mattresses are available – generally people would rent a blanket and a sleeping bag, using the blanket as a mattress on the wooden sleeping platforms.
+Bedding: As of 2022, due to pandemic concerns, bedding is not available for rent.
+Previously, there was some basic bedding available for rent (summer only): blankets (200yen), sleeping bags (300yen).
+No mattresses are available – generally, people would rent a blanket and a sleeping bag, using the blanket as a mattress on the wooden sleeping platforms.

 Elecricity: During the summer months, there is lighting inside the hut, powered by solar panels.
 There are no charging ports for electronic devices.